MLinkPlanner 2.0

 Point-to-Multipoint Link Availability Prediction

-For each of the Base Station - Subscriber station links can be performed availability calculation with a detailed consideration of all clutters along with the path profile.
-This calculation enables you to choose the parameters of the antennas and equipment for each link.
+For each Base Station - Subscriber Station link, an availability prediction can be performed with detailed consideration of all clutters along the path profile.
+This prediction enables you to choose the parameters of antennas and equipment for each link.

 To generate a report:

-1. Create a Base and Subscriber Station (see the relevant sections).
+Create a Base and Subscriber Station (CPE) - see the relevant sections.

-2. In the parameters panel of the corresponding subscriber station, use the Generate the path profile to a base station. button to create a path profile between the base and subscriber stations.
+In the parameters panel of the corresponding subscriber station, use the Generate the path profile button to create a path profile between the base and subscriber stations.
 All of the possibilities when working with the path profile for PtMP are the same as when working with the profile for point-to-point links.

-BS Sector Performance Summary provides a summary of the performance of all the subscriber stations of the selected base station sector including the maximum usable modulation modes of all the PtMP Links that meet the required minimum flat fade margin setting and minimum annual availability setting.
+The BS Sector Performance Summary provides a summary of the performance of all the subscriber stations of the selected base station sector, including the maximum usable modulation modes of all the PtMP Links that meet the required minimum flat fade margin and minimum annual availability settings.

 Click the "Summary Report" button on the PtMP menu and an Excel spreadsheet will open.
 Only active base stations will be listed in the spreadsheet.

-For point-to-multipoint links, the same path profile analysis features as for the point-to-point path profile available:
+For point-to-multipoint links, the same path profile analysis features are available as for point-to-point path profiles:

 -